Employee Stock Ownership Plans

 - The trust uses the contributions to repay the loan.

-- As the trust repays the loan, shares are allocated to the employee accounts.
+- As the trust repays the loan, shares are allocated to the employees' accounts.

 - When an employee leaves or retires, his or her shares are redeemed for cash.